ietf-llc/strategy-2020-consultation/DRAFT Strategic Plan 2020.md

 As set out in [RFC 8711](https://tools.ietf.org/html/rfc8711), the IETF LLC provides the corporate legal home for the IETF, the Internet Architecture Board (IAB), and the Internet Research Task Force (IRTF), and financial support for the operation of the RFC Editor.
 In addition the IETF LLC provides financial support for the operation of the IETF Trust.

-Consequently, this strategic plan should ideally clearly reflect the strategies of the IETF/IRTF/IAB.
-However, as those are neither well understood nor well defined, these are extrapolated from IETF/IRTF/IAB expressed administrative needs and desires.
+Consequently, this strategic plan should ideally clearly reflect the plans and goals of the IETF/IRTF/IAB, where they exist.

 Furthermore, as the IETF community is a dynamic one, with leaders and other participants changing at a higher rate than the 3-5 year horizon of this strategic plan, the IETF LLC commits that it will adjust this plan should IETF consensus shift